Skip to main content

 The average bus bandwith is not equal to the InfiniBand™ one as some of the NCCL operations it measures use NVLink.
 Nevertheless, it accurately estimates the connection.

 The virtual machines that make up your GPU cluster are chargeable.
-If you do not need the VMs, delete them, so Nebius AI Cloud does not charge for them:
+If you don’t need the VMs, delete them, so Nebius AI Cloud doesn’t charge for them:

 3. Enter the VM name and confirm deletion.